Vinfall/UserScripts/README.md

 GitHub Release Highlight comes into your rescue!

-Simply define a new rule and refresh the page, voilà, now the asset is highlighted.
+Simply define a rule and refresh the page, voilà, now the asset is highlighted.

 > [!NOTE]
 > NOT working in *all releases* page.